NOBS Realty

 6. How do I qualify for the rebate?

 It’s simple.
-Work with a Florida Real Estate 247 Agent, who participates in the program, to schedule visits, preview homes, write and submit offers, and complete the purchase transaction.
-By using your Florida Real Estate 24/7 agent, you are eligible for the rebate.
+Work with a NOBS Realty Agent, who participates in the program, to schedule visits, preview homes, write and submit offers, and complete the purchase transaction.
+By using your NOBS Realty agent, you are eligible for the rebate.

 7. When do I get the rebate?

 If you choose to have your rebate applied towards closing costs, the credit is received at closing and is listed on the HUD-1 or equivalent official closing statement.
-If you choose to receive the rebate after closing of escrow, Florida Real Estate 247 will issue the rebate approximately twenty-one (21) days after closing.
+If you choose to receive the rebate in the form of a check you will receive a check at closing or within 10 via mail.
 Your check will come in the mail to the address you specify.

-Simply purchase a property at $150,000 or above by using one of our qualified and in this program participating real estate agents, and you are eligible for the rebate as described above.
+Simply purchase a property at $200,000 or above by using one of our qualified and this program participating real estate agents, and you are eligible for the rebate as described above.
 You must visit the home and submit the offer using one of our participating agents.

 8. I found already a home I like?
 Do I still get the rebate?